solo-io/workshops/gloo-edge/README.md

 EOF
 ```

-After the refactoring if you requery the `echo` service, you will see that everything still works the same: the request is authenticated and authorized, claims are extracted and stored as headers, and ratelimiting applies.
+After the refactoring, if you re-query the `echo` service, you will see that everything still works the same: the request is authenticated and authorized, claims are extracted and stored as headers, and rate-limiting applies.

 <!--bash
 cat <<'EOF' > ./test.js